jibawee/Click-Quick-/README.md

 Objectives: See how many Neopixels you can light up in one minute.
 Try to get that victory song!

 Scoring System: Each Neopixel will light up in order for increases of 40 clicks, after the first lights up at 20 points.
-Each clicl represents a point.
+Each click represents a point.
 You win a little song if you get 360 points.

 Inputs: Slideswitch, Left button.
 Outputs: LEDs, Tones for each neopixel lighting up.